Beam-splitter-free, high-rate quantum key distribution inspired by intrinsic quantum mechanical spatial randomness of entangled photons: Experiment

 The schematic of the experimental setup is shown in Fig. \ref{Figure1}(c).
 A continuous-wave, single-frequency diode laser delivering 40 mW of output power at a central wavelength of 405 nm, with a linewidth of approximately 20 MHz, is used as the pump source.
 A polarizing beam splitter (PBS) cube, in combination with a half-wave plate (HWP), is used to control the incident pump power.
 A second HWP, oriented with its fast axis at 22.5$^\circ$ relative to the vertical, rotates the horizontally polarized pump beam into a diagonal state.
 The pump is then focused to a waist diameter of $\sim$40 µm at the center of the nonlinear crystal using a plano-convex lens (L) with focal length $f=150$ mm.
 The nonlinear medium is a 10-mm-long periodically poled potassium titanyl phosphate (PPKTP) crystal (SLF Svenska Laserfabriken AB) with a $2\times 1$ mm$^2$ in aperture and a single grating period $\Lambda=3.425$ $\mu$m.
 The crystal, housed in a temperature-controlled oven (stability $\pm$0.1$^\circ$C, tunable up to 200$^\circ$C), is positioned at the center of a polarization Sagnac interferometer formed by a dual-wavelength PBS (D-PBS, designed for 405 and 810 nm) and two plane mirrors (M).
 A dual-wavelength half-wave plate (D-HWP) placed inside the Sagnac interferometer, with its fast axis at 45$^\circ$, flips the polarization between horizontal and vertical.
 Under these conditions, the crystal produces non-collinear, degenerate, type-0 ($e \rightarrow e + e$) pair photons at 810 nm via quasi-phase-matched spontaneous parametric down-conversion (SPDC).
 As described in earlier work \cite{jabir2017robust, Singh:21}, the clockwise and counterclockwise pump components inside the Sagnac interferometer generate pair photons with orthogonal polarizations, which combine at the D-PBS to produce the maximally entangled state, $\ket{\Phi^{+}} = \frac{1}{\sqrt{2}} (\ket{HH} + \ket{VV})$.
 The annular distribution of the down-converted photons is collimated by the lens (L) and separated from the pump by a dichroic mirror (DCM).
-The SPDC ring is divided into two halves using a prism-shaped gold-coated mirror (PM), and each half is further subdivided into two sections by D-shaped mirrors (DM), yielding four spatial regions denoted 1, 2, 1′, and 2′.
-For visualization, pair photons from regions (1, 1′) and (2, 2′) forming EPS 1 and EPS 2 are labeled as red triangles and green pentagons, respectively.
-The spatial sections (1, 2) and (1′, 2′) of the SPDC ring are distributed between Alice and Bob.
-The pair photons from EPS 1 (regions 1, 1′) are projected in the $H/V$ basis using PBS, while those from EPS 2 (regions 2, 2′) are projected in the $D/A$ basis after passing through HWP with its optic axis set at 22.5$^\circ$ relative to the vertical.
-The photons of the output ports of the PBSs are spectrally filtered by $\sim$3 nm interference filters (IF), coupled into single-mode fibers (SMFs), and measured by single-photon counting modules (SPCMs) connected to the time-to-digital converter (TDC) interfaced with a computer for coincidence detection and data processing.
-Both Alice and Bob have four SPCMs connected to the TDC to record the detection time stamps of photons in the four output ports corresponding to the mutually unbiased $Z$ and $X$ bases.
+The SPDC ring is divided into two halves using a prism-shaped gold-coated mirror (PM), and each half is further subdivided into two sections by D-shaped mirrors (DM), yielding four spatial regions denoted 1, 2, 1$'$, and 2$'$.
+For visualization, pair photons from regions (1, 1$'$) and (2, 2$'$) forming EPS 1 and EPS 2 are labeled as red triangles and green pentagons, respectively.
+The spatial sections (1, 2) and (1$'$, 2$'$) of the SPDC ring are distributed between Alice and Bob, respectively. \GKS{The pair photons of each sections are projected in two orthogonal polarizations states using the PBS. } The photons of the output ports of the PBSs are spectrally filtered by $\sim$3 nm interference filters (IF), coupled into single-mode fibers (SMFs), and measured by single-photon counting modules (SPCMs) connected to the time-to-digital converter (TDC) interfaced with a computer for coincidence detection and data processing. \GKS{Both Alice and Bob have four SPCMs, D1-4 and D5-8 respectively, connected to the TDC to record the detection time stamps of photons.
 Unless otherwise stated, the coincidence window is maintained at 1 ns throughout the manuscript.
+Alice uses detectors D1 and D2 to measure the transmitted and reflected outputs of PBS1 for photons from EPS1, while detectors D3 and D4 measure the corresponding outputs of PBS2 for photons from EPS2.
+Similarly, Bob uses detectors D5 and D6 to measure the transmitted and reflected outputs of PBS1 for photons from EPS1, while detectors D7 and D8 measure the corresponding outputs of PBS2 for photons from EPS2.}